-The Company adopts a defined benefit plan in accordance with the Labor Standards Act of the R.O.C.
+The Company and its domestic subsidiaries adopt a defined benefit plan in accordance with the Labor Standards Act of the R.O.C.
 The pension benefits are disbursed based on the units of service years and the average salaries in the last month of the service year.
 Two units per year are awarded for the first 15 years of services while one unit per year is awarded after the completion of the 15th year.
 The total units shall not exceed 45 units.
-Under the Labor Standards Act, the Company contributes an amount equivalent to 9% of the employees' total salaries and wages on a monthly basis to the pension fund deposited at the Bank of Taiwan in the name of the administered pension fund committee.
-Before the end of each year, the Company assesses the balance in the designated labor pension fund.
-If the amount is inadequate to pay pensions calculated for workers retiring in the same year, the Company will make up the difference in one appropriation before the end of March the following year.
+Under the Labor Standards Act, the Company and its domestic subsidiaries contribute an amount equivalent to 9% of the employees' total salaries and wages on a monthly basis to the pension fund deposited at the Bank of Taiwan in the name of the administered pension fund committee.
+Before the end of each year, the Company and its domestic subsidiaries assess the balance in the designated labor pension fund.
+If the amount is inadequate to pay pensions calculated for workers retiring in the same year, the Company and its domestic subsidiaries will make up the difference in one appropriation before the end of March the following year.